kyma-project/cli/docs/gen-docs/kyma_alpha_enable.md

 title: kyma alpha enable
 ---

-Enables a resource on the Kyma cluster.
+Enables a resource in the Kyma cluster.

 ## Synopsis

-Use this command to enable a resource on the Kyma cluster.
+Use this command to enable a resource in the Kyma cluster.

 ## Flags inherited from parent commands